The Early Church

 He was an enthusiastic blogger and his surviving scribbles give us the earliest and most useful information, albeit from a perspective of somebody who detested Christians and similar dangerous cults.
 (As Mark Twain said; "The very ink with which history is written, is merely fluid prejudice.")

 In reporting their nefarious deeds to the emperor as justification for persecution, he gives us valuable information for today.
 These included the following points, and their associated assumed meanings.
-It describes a structured and organised religion for people with deep convictions:.
+It describes a structured and organised religion for people with deep convictions:

 - Christians would assemble on a specific day each week before dawn.

-It is not known whether the time of day was religiously significant, or whether it was just to keep the meeting secret from adversaries, or both.
+It's not known whether the time of day was religiously significant, or whether it was just to keep the meeting secret from adversaries, or both.

 - Meetings were not held in a designated place, such as a temple.